kameleon-ad/recipe-book/docs/api.md

       "text": "The Room was terrible but the staff was very friendly."
     }
   ]
-#### Upload Hltddbs File in csv format
+#### Upload recipes File in csv format
-- Endpoint: `/api/hltddbs/file`
+- Endpoint: `/api/recipes/file`
 - Method: `POST`
-- Description: Upload hltddbs file in csv format
+- Description: Upload recipes file in csv format
 - Request Body:
   - CSV File